imrafaelmerino/JIO/README.md

 ##### Using a Function

-The `fromCalls` static factory method enables you to create a clock stub where you can control the ticking time based on the number of calls made to the clock.
+The `fromSeqCalls` static factory method enables you to create a clock stub where you can control the ticking time based on the number of calls made to the clock.
 This method provides dynamic time simulation, allowing you to simulate time progression based on your specific requirements.